The 6 Best Online Doctorate in Information Technology Programs

-When you first begin an online Ph.D. program in information technology, you can expect to take foundational classes in subjects like principles of programming, enterprise database design, and advanced software development.
-As you advance in a program, you can specialize your studies through electives such as cloud computing, technology for mobile devices, and project management.
+An online Ph.D. program in information technology begins with foundational classes in subjects like principles of programming, enterprise database design and advanced software development.
+As you advance, you can specialize with electives like cloud computing, technology for mobile devices and project management.
 Some programs even offer formal specializations in areas like healthcare information technology and computer security.

 To earn a Ph.D. in information technology online, you often must complete a research-based dissertation.
-To prepare for this graduation requirement, students take courses in research design and advanced academic writing.
-They also work closely with a faculty adviser to choose a topic, collect data, and interpret the results of their study.
+To prepare for this graduation requirement, you would take courses in research design and advanced academic writing.
+You would also work closely with a faculty advisor who helps you choose a topic, collect data and interpret the results of your study.
 Once you finish writing your dissertation, you must defend your work before a faculty committee.

-Rather than requiring a dissertation, some online Ph.D. in information technology programs feature a doctoral capstone project.
-Students in these programs apply research to a practical problems in information technology, but they typically do not need to generate this research themselves.
+Some online Ph.D. in information technology programs feature a doctoral capstone project instead of a dissertation.
+Students in these programs apply research to practical problems in information technology, but they typically do not need to create this research themselves.

-You can customize your course of study while pursuing your doctorate in information technology online.
-While students across programs take many of the same foundational courses, you also get the chance to specialize in a particular area, either by choosing a formal concentration or selecting electives that align with your interests.
+You can customize your online doctorate in information technology degree.
+While many programs offer similar foundational courses, you can specialize in a particular area by either choosing a formal concentration or selecting electives that align with your interests.